rcornf/lpi_lags_2023/README.md

-README

 This repository contains the code needed to reproduce the analyses found within **Cornford et al. 2023, Ongoing over-exploitation and delayed responses to environmental change highlight the urgency for action to promote vertebrate recoveries by 2030**.

 ---